Last Updated on June 1, 2022 by Sophie Nadeau

 If you’ve been searching for a destination with oodles of charm, independent shops and great places to eat and stay then look no further – Marlborough in north-east Wiltshire is your go-to.
 Situated along the old London to Bath route this vibrant market town and surrounding area is steeped in history going back millennia.
+Here’s your ultimate guide for the best things to do in Marlborough, Wiltshire.

 Brief History of Marlborough